Sorry, you need to enable JavaScript to visit this website.

 Responsible authority

 The government offices and more specifically, the Ministries for Education and Labour market, were responsible for actions taken within their respective domains.
-For each action of the strategy, the Government has commissioned a responsible actor, for example the Public Employment Service, the Social Insurance Service and the Agency for Youth and Civil Society.
+For each action of the strategy, the Government commissioned a responsible actor, for example the Public Employment Service, the Social Insurance Service and the Agency for Youth and Civil Society.

 Evaluation of the previous strategy

-The Swedish Agency for Public Management (Statskontoret) has been commissioned by the government to evaluate the implementation of measures in the government's strategy for young people who neither work nor study (NEET).
+The Swedish Agency for Public Management (Statskontoret) was commissioned by the government to evaluate the implementation of measures in the government's strategy for young people who neither work nor study (NEET).
 The mission also included reporting the impact of the measures and analysing the possible need for further action in the context of youth policy.

-Main findings in the Swedish Agency for Public Management's report are the following:
+Main findings in the Swedish Agency for Public Management's report (2019) are the following:

 The activities that the Agency for Public Management has looked at have often had the ambition to reach all young people who neither work nor study (NEET).
 But it can be difficult to find one method to fit all types of challenges these young people have.
 Most of the projects that have been carried out with the help of government grants have been of small scale.
 It is also generally the case for the strategy that most of the efforts have only received limited resources.